 Anything to stop Maggie from contemplating love and marriage and leaving Sherry in the lurch.

-An old friend, Beverly Carlton (Reginald Gardiner) shows up to wish them a Merry Christmas - in between catching trains - and steals the picture.
+An old friend, Beverly Carlton (Reginald Gardiner) shows up to wish them a Merry Christmas - in between catching trains - and just about steals the picture.

 Gardiner is simply delightful.
-He plays the sort of character everyone should be lucky enough to have in their lives.
+He plays the sort of character everyone should be lucky enough to have in their lives especially around the holidays.

 Jimmy Durante, shows up too, as Banjo, a bouncy actor and long time friend of Whiteside and Maggie who tries to fix things for his old friend Sherry.

 An ancient mummy case eventually helps in the fixing of 'things'.
 Of course, in the end, a bit of timely family-skeleton blackmail doesn't hurt.

 Servants putting presents under the tree.
 Sherry's tree.
 The Stanleys' tree has been relegated to the upstairs master bedroom.